-₹ in lakhs Particulars As at March 31, 2022 As at March 31, 2021 Principal amount remaining unpaid to any supplier as at the end of the year 272.17 635.88 Interest due on the above amount - - Amount of interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Act, 2006 - - Amounts of payment made to the suppliers beyond the appointed day during the year - - Amount of interest due and payable for the period of delay in making payment but without adding the interest specified under this Act - - Amount of interest accrued and remaining unpaid at the end of the year - - Amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise - -
+Particulars As at 31st March, 2023 As at 31st March 2022 Principal amount remaining unpaid to any supplier as at the end of the year Interest due on the above amount Amount of interest paid in terms of section 16 of the Micro, Small and Medium Enterprises Act, 2006 Amounts of payment made to the suppliers beyond the appointed day during the year Amount of interest due and payable for the period of delay in making payment but without adding the interest specified under this Act Amount of interest accrued and remaining unpaid at the end of the year Amount of further interest remaining due and payable even in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprise 1,283.69 272.17

-\\ Disclosure of payable to vendors as defined under the "Micro, Small and Medium Enterprise Development Act, 2006" is based on the information available with the Company regarding the status of registration of such vendors under the said Act, as per the intimation received from them on requests made by the Company.
+[&]quot; Disclosure of payable to vendors as defined under the "Micro, Small and Medium Enterprise Development Act, 2006" is based on the information available with the Company regarding the status of registration of such vendors under the said Act, as per the intimation received from them on requests made by the Company.
 There are no overdue principal amounts / interest payable amounts for delayed payments to such vendors at the Balance Sheet date.
 There are no delays in payment made to such suppliers during the year or for any earlier years and accordingly there is no interest paid or outstanding interest in this regard in respect of payment made during the year or on balance brought forward from previous year.

-- (ii) Trade payables are non-interest bearing and normally settled within 120 days. - (iii) Refer Note 34 for ageing analysis
+- (ii) Trade payables are non-interest bearing and normally settled within 120 days. - (iii) Refer Note 34 for ageing analysis of creditors.

-Note 23 : Other financial liabilities ₹ in lakhs
+Note 23: Other financial liabilities

-Particulars As at March 31, 2022
+Particulars As at As at

-Current Non - Current
+March 31, 2023 March 31, 2022

-Unclaimed dividends 7.15 -
+Unclaimed dividends 6.90 7.15

-Lease Liability 48.94 -
+Lease Liability 46.57 48.94

-Other Provisions 44.27 -
+Other Provisions 23.24 44.27

-Total Other Financial Liabilities 100.36 -
+Total Other Financial Liabilities 76.71 100.36